 So if you can, find a club or activity that will teach you a little about a lot of different things.
 Bonus if it's also applicable to jobs/majors you may be interested in.

 Applying to college was a stressful and overwhelming time for me (as it is for many people).
 And most of the time while working on applications and essays, I’ll admit my main focus was mostly on just getting it over with.
 There were so many essays and questions and different places you had to add in your courses and your grades.
 It was exhausting.

 I did end up getting into (and attending) my dream school (Go, Canes!).
 But I wish I’d put less pressure on myself and enjoyed the process more.
 Researching so many colleges in different states was nerve-wracking, as was knowing I had no idea where I was going to be living in less than a year.

 Looking back, I wish I’d had more fun with the process instead of thinking of it like another school assignment and feeling like this one decision would be the end all, be all of my future.
 Yes, it’s an important decision to take seriously.
 But it wasn’t the make-or-break decision I thought it was going to be.

-Applying EA and ED can be worth it.
+Applying Early Action (EA) or Early Decision (ED) can be worth it.
 That is, if you have a school you KNOW you want to end up at and it makes sense from a financial, academic, etc., perspective.
 I applied EA to Miami because at the time, I thought I wanted to keep my options open.
 When I was deferred, I was given (and took) the chance to switch to the ED2 pool.
 While the odds of getting into your top school are different for every student and every school and every application season, in my case, these EA/ED applications improved my odds of getting in more than I thought they would.